 Several weeks ago, I was picking berries around my property when it occurred to me that what I was doing could actually be applied to writing and producing – as well as to life in general.
 (What can I say – as a writer of poetry, I’ve developed a sort of radar for metaphor!)

-Seriously, though, I started thinking about it and came up with five lessons I’ve learned from berry picking:
+Seriously, though, I started thinking about it and came up with five life lessons I’ve learned from berry picking.
+Consider these:

 Just because a boysenberry looks ripe, doesn’t mean it is.
 The pericarp, or outer wall of the seed, may be nice and indigo-black, but leave it on the branch for another couple of days, and it’ll be practically bursting – plus, there will almost no seed left.
 If you can’t wait, go ahead and pick ‘em when they’re ready…you’ll definitely enjoy them.
 However, in berry-picking, as in life, those of us with a little patience will be rewarded greatly!